trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

    The block explorer shows information about the contract that manages the NFTs, including a list of all NFTs in the contract, who owns them, and a list of recent transactions.

-Now the NFTs are on Tezos mainnet and you can transfer and manipulate them just like you did in the sandbox.
+Now the NFTs are on Tezos ghostnet and you can transfer and manipulate them just like you did in the sandbox.
-You may need to create more account aliases to transfer them, but the commands are the same.
+You may need to create and fund more account aliases to transfer them, but the commands are the same.
-For example, to transfer NFTs to an account with the alias `second-account`, run this command:
+For example, to transfer NFTs to an account with the alias `other-account`, run this command:

 ```bash
 tznft transfer --nft my_collection --signer my-account --batch 'my-account, other-account, 1' 'my-account, other-account, 2'